sindresorhus/split-lines/readme.md

 ##### preserveNewlines

-type: `boolean`<br>
+Type: `boolean`<br>
-default: `false`
+Default: `false`

-Preserve the separators at the end of every line.
-Except the last line, which will never contain a line separator.
+Preserve the line separator at the end of every line, except the last line, which will never contain one.

 ## License